 How to Create a Graphic Design Resume for Maximum Impact

 If you want a job in graphic design, you need to demonstrate your skill in this particular art form.
-So if you want to stand out from the crowd, don’t go for a generic resume template, but instead, create a custom one to highlight your specific experience and expertise.
+So, if you want to stand out, don’t use a generic resume template; instead, create a custom one to highlight your specific experience and expertise.

 In today’s digital world, employers expect resumes to stand out—they want to know who you are and why you’re great for the job.
 And when it comes to creating a resume, graphics play an essential role.

 Whether you want to show off your design chops or you’re looking to highlight your professional experience, having a good graphic design resume is essential for landing that dream job.